Uniform Bounds for Scheduling with Job Size Estimates: Introduction

-In the setting of scheduling with predictions for finite collections of jobs, combinations of shortest predicted job first and round robin that yield good performance in terms of the competitive ratio were studied by \cite{purohit_improving_2018}.
-For the online scheduling problem of weighted mean response time on a single machine with a finite arrival sequence, \citep{azar_flow_2021} consider what we would refer to as $(1,\mu)$-bounded jobs where $\mu$ is known, and give algorithms that are competitive up to a logarithmic factor in the maximum ratios of the processing times, densities, and weights.
-For unweighted mean response time, they prove a variant of graceful degradation: if job size estimates have a multiplicative error of at most $\mu$, they prove a $O(\mu^2)$ competitive ratio bound.
-In contrast, our graceful degradation bounds are linear in $\mu = \frac{\alpha}{\beta}$, and do not depend on knowledge of $\alpha$ or $\beta$.
+In the setting of scheduling with predictions for finite collections of jobs, combinations of shortest predicted job first and round robin that yield good performance in terms of the competitive ratio were studied by \citet{purohit_improving_2018}.
+For the online scheduling problem of weighted mean response time on a single machine with a finite arrival sequence, \citet{azar_flow_2021} consider what we would refer to as $(1,\mu)$-bounded jobs where $\mu$ is known, and give algorithms that are competitive up to a logarithmic factor in the maximum ratios of the processing times, densities, and weights.
+For unweighted mean response time, they prove a variant of graceful degradation: if job size estimates have a multiplicative error of at most $\mu$, they prove an $O(\mu^2)$ competitive ratio bound.
+In contrast, our graceful degradation bounds are linear in $\mu = \frac{\alpha}{\beta}$, and do not depend on knowledge of $\alpha$ or $\beta$.\footnote{Following submission of this paper, the authors of \cite{azar_flow_2021} released a paper with improved results \cite{azar2021distortionoblivious}.
+Specifically, they provide a new algorithm and prove an $O(\mu \log^2 \mu)$ competitive ratio bound for that algorithm, which further does not depend on knowledge of $\alpha$ or $\beta$.}